165,000 people search “how to right a book” every month.

 One of the best ways to motivate yourself through the hard parts of writing a book is the support of other writers who have done it too.
-If you don’t have any friends who have written a book, reach out to a local writers group or subscribe to blogs like The Write Practice and get to know the community.
+If you don't have any friends who have written a book, reach out to a local writers group or join Becoming Writer and get to know our community.

 (I'm biased, but I think we're awesome.)

 When you finish your first draft, throw yourself a party.
 Go out to your favorite restaurant with a group of your closest friends.
 Pat yourself on the back for a job well done.

 First drafts are almost always awful pieces of writing.
 To save yourself the embarrassment of typos and misspellings like the one in the title of this post, you have a lot of work to do.